When you hear the words winter cocktails, what comes to mind? Festive names like the Candy Cane Martini or the Yule Mule?

 It’s more fruity than alcohol-like in taste, so you can quickly drink enough to make you drunk without knowing it.
 Proceed with caution.

-It’s a relatively simple drink to make.
+It’s relatively simple to make.
 All you’ll need is apple juice, an apple, dark rum, lemon peels, cloves, and a cinnamon stick.

-The flavor, too, is simple, but it’s very tasty, especially if you’re an apple cinnamon fan.
+The flavor, too, is uncomplicated, but it’s very tasty.
+Especially if you’re an apple cinnamon fan.

 Wassail is another option for those of us who love apples.
-The two share several ingredients – lemons, a cinnamon stick, and apple cider (or apple juice).
+It’s bright, apple-y, and gently spiced with cinnamon.

-For a traditional wassail, though, you’ll use bourbon instead of rum, and you’ll also add some ginger, star anise, and half a vanilla bean.
+Toss in a little bourbon and some ginger, star anise, and half a vanilla bean, and voila!
+Another winter favorite.

 It tastes phenomenal, but some would insist that it smells even better.